Testing and Monitoring in Addison’s Disease

 What tests are used to diagnose Addison's disease?

-The signs of Addison's disease are often vague and may mimic other diseases.
-Therefore, it is important to perform initial screening tests that evaluate blood and urine samples to help rule out other disease conditions and to establish further evidence of Addison's disease.
+The signs of Addison's disease are often vague and may mimic other diseases, so it is important to perform initial screening tests that evaluate blood and urine samples to help rule out other disease conditions and to establish further evidence of Addison's disease.
 Given the slowly progressive nature of this disease, the number of changes or “clues” to Addison's disease that are found in this initial testing are variable.

 What can these screening tests indicate?